-Stacy Dean, quality manager at Family Choice of New York, is a 2015 graduate of the Executive MBA program, a 20-month, weekend program designed for high-potential leaders.
+Stacy Dean is a 2015 graduate of the Executive MBA program, a 20-month, weekend program designed for high-potential leaders.

 I wanted to advance my career in the health care industry, so I decided that pursuing my MBA would allow me to increase my management skill set with a solid educational foundation to complement my previous work experience.